Group invariant operators and some applications on norm-attaining theory: Norm-attaining -invariant operators

-The operator $T$ is clearly linear, bounded, and $G$-invariant.
-Nevertheless, any norm-attaining operator $R$ from $c_0$ into a strictly convex Banach space satisfies that $R(e_n)=0$ for every $n$ bigger than some $n_R \in \mathbb{N}$ (see, for instance, \cite[Lemma 2]{Miguel}).
-Therefore, we have that the operator $T$ cannot be approximated by norm-attaining operators.

-Now we show that if $\mathcal F_{G,\mathbb N}$ is finite, then for every strictly convex equivalent renorming of $c_0$, $Y$, it holds that every $G$-invariant operator from $c_0$ into $Y$ attains its norm.
-Without loss of generality and to simplify our notation, we can assume that
+\begin{proof} Set $(e_i)_{i=1}^{\infty}$ to be the canonical basis of $c_0$.
+First, suppose that $\mathcal F_{G,\mathbb N}$ is finite and $Y$ is a Banach space.
+Without loss of generality and to simplify our notation, we can assume that there exists $N \in \N$ such that